Table of Contents

 Agile Business Analysis Techniques

-In this website there is a more detailed article that lists agile business analysis techniquesOpens in a new tab. that is worth reading.
+In this website there is a more detailed article that lists agile business analysis techniques that is worth reading.
 The business analyst’s job is to help ensure the success of an agile project by employing various agile business analysis techniques, which focus on team collaboration and customer involvement to achieve desired outcomes.

 Some experience and understanding are necessary in order to know which combination of techniques will work best for a particular project.
 Depending on the situation, using a combination of agile business analysis techniques may be necessary to achieve the desired outcome.